Theeraz/BTL1_CheatSheet/BTL1-CheatSheet.md

 ./DeepBlue.ps1 -log security
 ./DeepBlue.ps1 -log system

+IMPORTANT: This would be the commans in case the logs are in the same directory as DeepBlueCLi (exactly the same directory).
+For example, if the logs are in a previous directory the command would be:

+./DeepBlue.ps1 ..\Logname1

 # if the script is not running, then we need to bypass the execution policy
 Set-ExecutionPolicy Bypass -Scope CurrentUser
 ```